 So this is for the a**holes.

 But, I get it.
-The internet is fast paced, and maybe you don’t actually have any skill of your own to share.
+The internet is fast-paced, and maybe you don’t actually have any skill of your own to share.
 Any online presence you’re trying to build is likely going to take a butt-ton of content that you can’t produce on your own.
 What do you do?
-You turn to other creators and snipe their videos and photos.
+You turn to actual skilled creators and steal their art.

 It’s just an image, right?
 Or a video here and there.
 No biggy.
 Followers start coming in.
 You get compliments.
 Everything is great.